demisto/content/Packs/Carbon_Black_Enterprise_Response/Playbooks/playbook-Carbon_Black_Response_-_Unisolate_Endpoint_README.md

 This playbook does not use any sub-playbooks.

 ### Integrations
-* carbonblack-v2
+* VMware Carbon Black EDR v2

 ### Scripts
 * IsIntegrationAvailable

 ### Commands
-* cb-sensor-info
+* endpoint
-* cb-list-sensors
+* cb-edr-sensors-list
-* cb-unquarantine-device
+* cb-edr-unquarantine-device

 ## Playbook Inputs
 ---